More than 60 Canadian automotive suppliers operate in Mexico, according to information from Global Affairs Canada.

 OEM plants are located in Guanajuato, Aguascalientes, Jalisco, Estado de México, Hidalgo, Morelos, Puebla and Veracruz.

-After a phase-in period ending in 2023 for cars and 2027 for trucks, only goods meeting these content requirements will have duty-free access.
+After a transition period, which ends in 2023 for cars and 2027 for trucks, only products that meet these requirements will be eligible for tarifffree trade.